Economics

 Back to top

-Q34) What proportion of local authorities' parking income in England comes from on-street and off street parking activities?
+Q29) What proportion of local authorities' parking income in England comes from on-street and off-street parking activities?

-A34) About 58 per cent of local authorities’ parking income in England comes from on-street activities (fees, permits and penalties) and about 42 per cent from off-street activities.
+About 64 per cent of this income came from on-street activities (fees, permits and penalties) and about 36 per cent from off-street activities.

 Back to top